Operation Rhino: Operation

-In October of 2001, a Ranger Reconnaissance team jumped into Afghanistan to recon the airfield.
+In October 2001, a Ranger Reconnaissance team jumped into Afghanistan to recon the airfield.
+In a twist of irony, despite initial reports indicating no presence of enemy forces and expectations of an empty airfield, intelligence personnel suddenly expressed excessive concern at the mission's start.
+They cautioned the rangers to be prepared for potential Taliban forces equipped with advanced night vision goggles and warned about Taliban air defenses, mines on the objective, the presence of a ZSU 23-4 antiaircraft weapon, and the possibility of the Taliban possessing Stinger and Redeye antiaircraft missiles that the US had supplied to the mujahideen in the 1980s.

+Days before the raids, two AC-130s overflew Rhino to confirm the mission timeline and desensitize ground observers to the sound of planes overhead; they also engaged targets of opportunity en route but detected no enemy on either objective.

 On the night of 19 October 2001, before the Rangers dropped, several targets on and around the objective were targeted by U.S. air power, first by bombs dropped from B-2 stealth bombers, then by fire from orbiting AC-130 aircraft.
-These air strikes resulted in a number of Taliban KIAs and several Taliban forces fleeing the area.
-Following the air strikes, the 4 MC-130 Combat Talon aircraft flew over the drop zone (DZ) at 800 feet.
+Some sources report that these air strikes resulted in up to 11 Taliban fighters KIAs and several Taliban forces fleeing the area.
+Following the air strikes, the four MC-130 Combat Talon aircraft flew over the drop zone (DZ) at 800 feet.
 In zero illumination, the Rangers proceeded to exit the MC-130s.
+Two Rangers were injured on the jump; they were treated by a team from JSOC's Joint Medical Augmentation Unit which arrived by MC-130 fourteen minutes after C Company, 3rd Ranger Battalion entered the compound.

-No U.S. casualties were suffered in the operation itself but 2 Rangers assigned to Combat Search and Rescue element supporting the mission were killed when their MH-60L helicopter crashed at Objective Honda in Pakistan - a temporary staging site used by a company of Rangers from 3/75.
+One company of Rangers, accompanied by a sniper team, secured the area and established strategic positions to defend against potential counterattacks.
+One enemy fighter was killed by gunfire from soldiers from C Company, 3rd Ranger Battalion.
+No U.S. casualties were suffered in the operation itself but two Rangers assigned to Combat Search and Rescue element supporting the mission were killed when their MH-60L helicopter crashed at Objective Honda in Pakistan - a temporary staging site used by a company of Rangers from 3/75.
 The helicopter crashed due to a brownout.

+After the Delta operators assaulting Objective Gecko had completed their mission, they returned to Rhino, where they refueled and departed.
+The Rangers then collapsed the perimeter, boarded two Combat Talons, and also departed.
+The total time on the ground spent at Rhino was five hours and twenty-four minutes.